GeorgiaSamaritaki/Ludoscope-Mini/README.md

 # Ludoscope Mini

 This repo contains the work of my Master Thesis where I implemented a PCG grammar-based tool called Ludoscope Mini.
+You can find the thesis [here](https://scripties.uba.uva.nl/search?id=record_52794).

 Ludoscope is a grammar-based content generation system for level design.
 The tool can sequentially evolve models by using rewrite rules that gradually transform space, represented as tilemaps.
 Level transformation pipelines step-by-step transform level content, gradually adding detail, dungeons, enemies, encounters, missions, etc. Ludoscope was designed by [Ludomotion](https://www.ludomotion.com/).